-Applications are due on the first Friday in October and grant decisions are announced in December.
+Applications are due by 5:00PM, on the first Friday in October and grant decisions are announced in December.

 For larger grants that increase access to shelter, grant applications will be expected to provide a clear plan describing how program goals and activities will monitor and measure success.
 If a grant is received, a final report will be due in a year after receiving the grant that articulates how the grant was used, a description of activities and people who benefitted, and what was learned.

 |Interim, Inc.||$15,000||temporary housing for women with mental illnesses on the Monterey Peninsula while permanent housing is sought through the MCHOME program|